 Thanks from CaribbeanPot.com:

-I’d like to thank everyone who’ve helped along the way (especially Caron for putting up with my mess in the kitchen and for showing her “old kitchen” to the world, as she put’s it) and for all you readers… thanks for your continued support.
-Be sure to support the Store (not for profit, but helps me in the financial responsibilities of the website) and do get a free copy of “Sizzle” If you come across a recipe on this website you know your mom, grandma, godmother (you get the picture) cooks differently, please don’t be disrespectful and post that whatever I did is wrong.. everyone does things differently.
+I’d like to thank everyone who’ve helped along the way (especially my mom and dad who continue to inspire, motivate and PUSH me) and for all you readers… thanks for your continued support.
+If you come across a recipe on this website you know your mom, grandma, godmother (you get the picture) cooks differently, please don’t be disrespectful and post that whatever I did is wrong.. everyone does things differently.

 All users of this website are reminded that any redistribution or copying of copyrighted material (Images, Video and Written Text) requires the written permission of the copyright owner CaribbeanPot.com | Del Media | Chris De La Rosa.